oracle-samples/oci-data-science-ai-samples/model-deployment/A2A_agents_on_MD/agent_b/README.md

-# Agent B - OCI Realm Finder Agent
+# Agent B - Mumbai Weather Agent

-An agent-to-agent communication system built with the A2A SDK that provides dummy OCI realm status.
+An agent-to-agent communication system built with the A2A SDK that provides Mumbai weather information.
 This project demonstrates how to create a specialized agent that can communicate with other agents.

 ## Architecture